 - Inspire educated and trained Haitians to fuel the growth of the agriculture sector through innovative research and extension.

-the work of the Ministry of Agriculture and the Rural Centers for Agricultural Extension and Development to fulfill their roles in agricultural research and extension through capacity building.
+- Support the work of the Ministry of Agriculture and the rural centers for agricultural extension and development (CRDDs) to fulfill their roles in agricultural research and extension through capacity building.

-The AREA project is funded by the United States Agency for International Development (USAID) as part of the U.S. Government’s Feed the Future initiative to reduce global hunger.
+In May 2015, the AREA project received a $13.7 million five-year grant from the U.S. Agency for International Development (USAID) as part of the U.S. Government’s Feed the Future initiative to reduce global hunger.